Isolation of phase edges using off-axis q-plate filters: Results

 \section{Results}

-To demonstrate our theoretical analysis, we present the proof-of-principle experimental results.
-The first and second PAO samples are discussed in separate sections.
-We demonstrate the effectiveness of our system in isolating the PO edge from an AO.
-The correlation coefficient between the isolated PO edges of the on-axis and off-axis q-plates is determined.
-Further, we calculate the percentage of the reduced AO edge in the isolated PO edge.
+To demonstrate our method of the PO edge isolation from the AO, we present the proof-of-principle experimental results with the two different samples in separated sections.
+For quantitative evaluation of our method, the correlation coefficient between the isolated PO edges of the on-axis and off-axis q-plates is determined.
+Further, we calculate reduction ratio of the AO edge in the isolated PO edge.